ApocalyVec/Poli3D/README.md

 ##Features
 * the pulsing is using the sin function, those achieving a wave-like behavior (non-linear increment/decrement)
+* use mouse to drag on canvas to rotate the mesh

 ##Structure of the Program